 How to make a planned gift

-The staff at the Alzheimer Society of Huron County are available to provide, confidentially, the information you need about the various types of planned gifts.
+The staff at the Alzheimer Society Huron Perth are available to provide, confidentially, the information you need about the various types of planned gifts.

 For further information, please request our Planned Giving Fact Sheets and Will Planning Guide.
 Please contact: